Frequently Asked Questions About Business Management

 Across Canada, a business manager salary can vary widely, depending on your specific area of focus and level of responsibility.
 Check out the median earnings for the following management careers.
-(All salary figures represent full-time earnings and are rounded to the nearest thousand.)1
+(All salary figures are from the Government of Canada's Job Bank, represent full-time earnings, and are rounded to the nearest thousand.)

 - Insurance, real estate, or financial brokerage managers—$97K

 - Advertising, marketing, or public relations managers—$82K

 - Human resources managers—$94K